 As you get older and start to wind down in life more, your muscle mass can deteriorate a little.
 It's completely natural, and it happens to everyone; that's just how ageing works.
 As your muscle does reduce, though, it can have some negative effects on the body.

 Exercise in later life is a great thing to prevent these effects and keep you on track to a healthy lifestyle.
 Your balance and general ability will remain in their prime so that you are ready for whatever life throws at you!

 On the same kind of scale as the point above, life, in general, can take its toll on the joints as well as muscle mass.
-The older you are, there more time you've spent moving, and wearing the joints away.
-It makes sense, and again, it's a completely natural thing to happen.
-The same for your bone density too.
-Exercise again steps in to save the day though.
+The older you are, there more time you've spent moving and wearing the joints away.
+Again, it makes sense, and again, it's a completely natural thing to happen—the same for your bone density too.
+Exercise again steps in to save the day, though.

 Outside of the more physical benefits of exercise for older adults, it’s also important to remember what it can do for you on a more social and mental scale.
-Exercising is a great way to get out and about, or to get sociable in your own home!
+Exercising is a great way to get out and about or get sociable in your own home!

 Exercising in a class or with friends and family members is awesome at keeping you motivated and making exercise more fun while still benefitting you both!
 With loneliness becoming more common too, it can also be an incredible way for you to fight your own boredom or loneliness, or help to fight someone else's and do a great thing for the community!

 Ways To Get Started